SymbolAnkit/Azure_HDInsight/Basics_Of_Spark_On_HDInsight.md

 __RDD transformations__
 Following are examples of some of the common transformations available.
 For a detailed list, see RDD Transformations

 Run some transformations below to understand this better.
-Place the cursor in the cell and press SHIFT + ENTER.
+Place the cursor in the cell and press **SHIFT + ENTER**.

 ###### Map
 fruitsReversed = fruits.map(lambda fruit: fruit[::-1])